archivesspace/tech-docs/src/content/docs/about/development.md

 | `pubDate`         | Yes      | Publication date; posts are sorted by this field, newest first.
 Parsed from frontmatter and formatted for display in **UTC** on the index and post header.                         |
 | `authors`         | Yes      | Array of author display names; shown comma-separated on the index and post page.                                                                                                   |
 | `updatedDate`     | No       | Optional revision date (`YYYY-MM-DD`).
 Stored in frontmatter but **not shown in the UI** today; useful for future display or consistency with the authoring template.              |

-## Blog

-The [blog](/blog) is implemented as an Astro content collection alongside the docs collection.
-Post source files are in `src/content/blog/`; routes live under `src/pages/blog/`.
-There is no separate blog build step—blog pages are part of the normal Astro static output, and site search ([Search](#search)) indexes them like other HTML.
-For where to put files and example frontmatter, see [Authoring content](/about/authoring#where-pages-go) and [YAML frontmatter](/about/authoring#yaml-frontmatter).
-For schema, validation, and HTML behavior, see [YAML frontmatter and content schemas](#yaml-frontmatter-and-content-schemas) above.

-### Blog content collection

-The `blog` collection is registered in `src/content.config.ts` with a Zod schema.
-Adding or renaming frontmatter fields requires updating that schema and every consumer of `entry.data` (blog pages, middleware, and tests).

 ### Blog routes